PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

 The cyber-urban metaverse emerges as a new paradigm that is creating new types of asset classes like virtual land, and crypto domains, while enabling participation in cyber-urban collectives and trades accross realities.

 # Joint development with participatory governance
 The metaverse starts as a web3 platform populated by avatar representations of real people.
 Their purpose is to contribute to the joint development of the vision, and provide a highly efficient, auditable, form of governance.
+We provide an incentives system and some basic tools to allow the community formation from the ground up in an organic manner.
 ### The MLV token
 The MLV community token enables holders to contribute in many ways.
 The MLV gives a voting right enabling community memebrs to express their views, vote for what they believe and excersize control.